What is Docker?

 This will pull the image to your local Docker system.

 However, most eternal images are stored on dockerhub, and when pulling images stored in dockerhub, you don’t have to specify the link to the image, docker will first check your local system if the image is available, and if it’s not available, it redirects to dockerhub.
-Simply use the docker pull
+Simply use the docker pull command to download the image from the dockerhub.

 docker pull external-image-name

-with the actual image name.
+Replace external-image-name with the actual image name.
 This will pull the image to your local Docker system, in the future you can create containers using this image.

 Run a Container Using the External Image